falocas/workshops/content/english/linux-basics/vm-import-setup.md

 Both are copies of things from a single point in time.

 This means what we will be working with is a copy of the computer that has been acting weird.
-Don't worry though, this won't hurt your computer!
+Don't worry though, this won't hurt your own computer!
 {{% /notice %}}

 ## Setting up Kali Linux